-- 1 General settings include high-level properties of the NGFW Engine, and settings for NTP and DNS. - 2 Policy settings specify which policies the NGFW Engine uses, as well as settings for element-based NAT, alias translation, and automatic rules. - 3 VPN settings for the NGFW Engine
+- 1 General settings include high-level properties of the NGFW Engine, the NGFW Engine tester, and settings for NTP and DNS. - 2 Policy settings specify which policies the NGFW Engine uses, as well as settings for element-based NAT, alias translation, and automatic rules. - 3 VPN settings for the NGFW Engine

-Note: VPN settings are only supported for the VPN Broker.
+VPN settings are only supported for the VPN Broker.
 VPN settings are not yet supported for local management of single NGFW Engines.